- Ninth Circuit Court of Appeals

 - B.A., International Studies and Theatre Arts, cum laude, Pepperdine University, 1999

 Before joining McDonald Carano, Ms. Yen was a judicial law clerk for the United States District Court where she wrote briefs, attended trials and prepared orders on all types of civil and criminal matters.
-While a clerk, Ms. Yen also prepared bench memorandum for and attended hearings at the United States Court of Appeals for the Ninth Circuit.
+While a clerk, she also prepared bench memoranda for and attended hearings at the United States Court of Appeals for the Ninth Circuit.

 Commercial & Complex Litigation

-Ms. Yen has handled cases in both federal and state courts.
-As a former federal law clerk, Ms. Yen is particularly skilled in handling procedural issues before the United States District Court.
-Ms. Yen litigates a variety of matters including contract disputes, adversary proceedings in bankruptcy court, tortious interference, landlord/tenant issues, fraud and misrepresentation, quiet title actions, and matters involving injunctive relief.
+Ms. Yen has successfully represented clients in both federal and state courts.
+As a former federal law clerk, she is particularly skilled in handling procedural issues before the United States District Court.
+She regularly litigates a variety of matters including contract disputes, adversary proceedings in bankruptcy court, tortious interference, landlord/tenant issues, fraud and misrepresentation, quiet title actions, and matters involving injunctive relief.
 Ms. Yen has achieved considerable success in motion practice, particularly in summary judgment motions and in obtaining temporary restraining orders.

-Ms. Yen has assisted in representing clients before the U.S. Supreme Court, the Ninth Circuit Court of Appeals, and the Nevada Supreme Court.
+Ms. Yen has assisted in representing clients before various appellate courts, including the U.S. Supreme Court, the Ninth Circuit Court of Appeals, and the Nevada Supreme Court.
+Ms. Yen authored the Motions Practice Chapter of the Nevada Appellate Practice Manual (2021 edition).

 Awards and Recognition